How Long to Build a Custom Home in the Charlotte Metro: Realistic 2026 Timeline

 • Run ARB and county review in parallel whenever permitted.

-Phase 3: Sitework, Foundation, and Framing (4 to 6 Months)
+What Happens During Phase 3: Sitework, Foundation, and Framing (4 to 6 Months)?

 Once permits issue, the visible build begins and the schedule is dominated by weather, soil, and the framing crew.
 On a clean, near-level lot in a Charlotte subdivision, we can be from groundbreaking to dried-in (roof, windows, doors installed) in 12 to 16 weeks.
 Sloped lots, tight access, or rock under the topsoil can push that to 20 weeks.